KapoorXGen/animated-landing-page-1/README.md

 ---

-## ▶️ How to Run the Project Locally
+## How to Run the Project Locally

 ### Step 1: Clone the Repository

 ```bash
 git clone https://github.com/KapoorXGen/animated-landing-page-1.git
 ```
+### Step 2: Install Dependencies

+Make sure Node.js is installed on your system.
+> npm install

+### Step 3: Start the Development Server

+> npm run dev

+## Important Notes

+This is an experimental animation demo
+Not intended for production use
+GSAP plugins are used for learning and portfolio demonstration Best viewed on desktop for full animation experience